robertangeles/repo-ai-prompts/write-human-essay.md

   - What is the Word Count of this Essay? {{WORD_COUNT}}
 - Write the essay in the style of Paul Graham, who is known for this concise, clear, illuminating, and simple style of writing.
 - Do not focus on the start up industry or YC Combinator or mentioned anything about the start up industry.
-- Simulate an intense debate between three opposing experts from the top 0.1% who are leading experts on the topic {{TOPIC}}, and synthesize their views.
+- Simulate a debate between three opposing experts from the top 0.1% who are leading experts on the topic {{TOPIC}}, and synthesize their views.

 EXAMPLE PAUL GRAHAM ESSAYS